“Look after the soil and the soil will look after you!”

 The Hills Biodiversity group is mobilising to prevent species loss across the Adelaide Hills region.
 This specifically aligns with our planned increase in vineyard size of roughly 15000 vines to be planted per year for the next 3 years.

-Stage 3: 2022/23 1000+ natives along our creek line into the vineyard and develop plan to plant 1 HA lot at Charleston.
+Stage 5: 2023/24 Develop plan to plant 1 HA lot at Charleston.

 Wildlife for Wine